Deformed workers' state

 In Trotskyist political theory, deformed workers' states are states where the capitalist class has been overthrown, the economy is largely state-owned and planned, but there is no internal democracy or workers' control of industry.
 In a deformed workers' state, the working class has never held political power like it did in Russia shortly after the Russian Revolution.
 These states are considered deformed because their political and economic structures have been imposed from the top (or from outside), and because revolutionary working class organizations are crushed.
 Like a degenerated workers' state, a deformed workers' state is considered to be a state that cannot be transitioning to socialism.

 Most Trotskyists cite examples of deformed workers' states today as including Cuba, the People's Republic of China, North Korea and Vietnam.
-The Committee for a Workers' International has also included states such as Syria or Burma at times when they have had a nationalised economy.
+The Committee for a Workers' International and the Revolutionary Communist International have also included states such as Syria or Burma at times when they have had a nationalised economy.